 Let us learn about different types of material handling in the chronological order of their introduction in industries.

-The first method of material handling that is used for material movement is manual handling.
-In this type of material handling, the whole work of the movement is dependent on the workers.
+The first method is used for material movement is manual material handling.
+In this type of handling, the whole work of the movement is dependent on the workers.
 The workers lift, carry, deliver, empty the container of material by their hands.
 This type of material handling is a prolonged method for material movement as a result of which it causes a delay in the production work and stops efficient machines to deliver up to their full capacity.

 Manual handling not only slows down the production work but is also hazardous for workers who do the work.
 They do a lot of physical labor, which affects their health.
 The shoulders and lower back of workers get strained which affects not only their work capacity but also the overall work capacity of the organization.
 Moreover, they are also prone to accidents because of doing a lot of physical work.